xloem/openrealrecord/README.md

 # next steps
-This repo has been unmaintained for a bit.  auto-merging of PRs has been enabled.
+This repo has been unmaintained for a bit.

 Here are the next steps to provide this resource:
 - [ ] 1. port forward the current code, so it runs.  [it takes a little review of the source code to see how to use it]
 - [ ] 2. backport bookmoons's blockchain pinning work, to the old codebase.  [only forward port instead if you develop sufficient understanding of that as easier before starting work, and can work in a way that others can build off of rather than isolating.]

+Auto-merging of PRs has been enabled.
+The owner of a PR must enable it for their specific PR, for the automatic merge to go through.

 # openrealrecord